 As an adoptive mom of two little Black girls, I am always on the search for multicultural children’s books that reflect the diversity of our world in an empowering and non-stereotypical way.

-It’s good to see an increasing number of multicultural children’s books about transracial adoption and about different skin colours out there.
+It’s good to see an increasing number of children’s books about transracial adoption and about different skin colours out there.
 Sadly though, there still seems to be a lack of multicultural children’s books with just “normal” everyday-type-of-stories, books in which the skin colour isn’t the main point of the story.

 According to the Cooperative Children’s Book Center (CCBC) the number of multicultural children’s books published in the United States increased by only 4% over the last 20 years – still a long way to go!